EricLBuehler/candle-vllm/README.md

 - More pipelines (models)

+## Features
+- OpenAI compatible API server provided for serving LLMs.
+- Highly extensible trait-based system to allow rapid addition of new module pipelines, conversation generators, and tokenizers.
+- Streaming support in generation.

 ## Overview
 `candle-vllm` is designed to interface locally served LLMs using an OpenAI compatible API server. `candle-vllm` can serve a single model per instance
 (multiple `candle-vllm`s could serve different ones).